kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 You can `download/copy this file
 <https://raw.githubusercontent.com/kids-first/kf-lib-data-ingest/update-tutorial/docs/data/family_and_phenotype.tsv>`_
-into your ingest package's data directory if you want to test implementing the extract config as you go through this tutorial.
+if you want to view it directly or test local data file loading instead of remote as you go through this tutorial.

 In order to ingest this data into the Kids First ecosystem, we need to:
 -----------------------------------------------------------------------